Home

 units

-The City has committed to meeting this need through strategies including zoning changes, accessory dwelling units (ADUs), and incentives for affordable housing.
-All planning and implementation must be completed by the end of the cycle in 2029, with certain zoning changes required to be in place by February 2025 under AB 1398.
+The City must complete planning and implementation by 2029, with certain zoning changes required by February 2025 under AB 1398.

 What You Can Do